Genome3d/codes3d/README.md

 git clone https://github.com/alcamerone/codes3d.git
 ```

-You will then need to install the CoDeS3D dependencies by running `setup.py` (you may need to run this using `sudo`).
-CoDeS3D depends on the following packages:
+You will then need to install the CoDeS3D dependencies by running `setup.sh` (you may need to run this using `sudo`).
+CoDeS3D depends on the following:
+- Ubuntu 14.04+ (untested on other systems)
+- Python 2.7.9+

-- apt
+- apt packages:
+  - bedtools
-  -
+  - libxslt1-dev
-  -
+  - libxml2-dev
-- pip
+- pip packages:
   - configparser
   - pandas
   - pybedtools